 - It can also be used in a chest rub to relieve coughing.

-History of Thieves
+The History (myth? legend?) of Thieves Oil

 Young Living currently has a corner-on-the-market with Thieves oil blend, but they’re actually not the creator of this blend.
 Its history goes much farther back.
 And I find the story fascinating.